danbev/learning-ai/notes/architectures/rwkv.md

 after each other.
 But this seems like has to do with "Small Init Embeddings" which is mentioned in section 3.4 of the paper.

-A LayerNorm is defiend like this:
+A LayerNorm is defined like this:
 ```

         x - μ